Pinecone vs Weaviate vs Chroma

 Best for:

-Enterprise production workloads, real-time applications, billion-scale deployments
+Enterprise production workloads, real-time applications, HIPAA-regulated workloads

 Weaviate